Manufacturing Silicone Rubber Heaters

 This is the first step of what we call ‘the wet process’.
 Once you cross-link your monomers in the geometry that you want, it is time to bring your panels through the developer module.
 The developing process uses a solution that dissolves the monomers but not the polymers.
 We are dissolving anywhere that the negative (the one we used in the exposure process) blocked light and did not allow a polymer to occur.
 As the heater panel or roll comes out of this module you’ll have bare metal everywhere light did not touch and you’ll have your protected heater pattern covered by polymer anywhere the light did shine through the exposure unit.
 You’ve protected your metal with a polymer and any exposed metal will now be etched off through the etching process.
 Another rinse/dry and you’re ready for etching.

 This is the step when unwanted metal gets removed leaving behind the heating element shape we desire.
 Ferric Chloride (FeCl3) with a mild Hydrochloric Acid (HCL) solution at the correct temperature will dissolve all of your metal relatively quickly.
-This is followed by a couple of rinses and blow drying.
-The type of metal being etched will make a difference in etching time, conveyor speeds and chemical concentrations.
-Chemical levels need to be monitored as solution will leave the chemical wells due to off-gassing and drag-out.
+This is followed by a couple of rinses and blow-drying.
+The type of metal being etched will make a difference in etching time, conveyor speeds, and chemical concentrations.
+Chemical levels need to be monitored as the solution will leave the chemical wells due to off-gassing and drag-out.

 The polymer that has been protecting the heating element shape from the etchant now needs to be removed.
 The stripper solution dissolves the polymer but does not affect the metal.
 Once again rinse and dry.